ashishbhatti/sancago/README.md

 # SanCago
-Secure and smart supply chain using hyperledger and IoT
+Secure and smart pharmaceutical supply chain using Blockchain and IoT.